any-docs/css/content/reference/selectors/_doublecolon_picker/index.md

 ### Parameters

-- {{cssxref("ident")}}
+- `ident`
   - A string representing the element whose picker you want to target.
 The following values are available:
     - `select`
       - The drop-down picker of customizable select elements.

 ## Description

 The `::picker()` pseudo-element targets the picker part of a form control, that is, the pop-up part that appears to allow you to make a selection when you press the control button.
-It is only available to target when the originating element has a picker and has base appearance set on it via the {{cssxref("appearance")}} property `base-select` value.
+It is only available to target when the originating element has a picker and has base appearance set on it via the `appearance` property `base-select` value.

 The `::picker(select)` selector targets all descendants of customizable `<select>` element except for the first `<button>` child; these descendants are grouped together by the browser and rendered as the picker.
 The first `<button>` child represents the control button that opens the picker when pressed.